Homotopy theory for algebras over polynomial monads: Introduction

 The existence of an analogous functorial ``polynomial expansion'' for semi-free coproducts of $T$-algebras over a tame polynomial monad $T$ is the main ingredient for a transferred model structure on $T$-algebras with good properties.

 Interestingly, the question of left properness has been dealt with in literature only recently in some special cases, cf. Cisinski-Moerdijk \cite[Theorem 8.7]{CM} and Muro \cite[Theorem 1.11]{FM2}.
 Although the \emph{monoid axiom} of Schwede-Shipley \cite{SS} gives a quite precise criterion for the existence of a transfer, the monoid axiom alone does not guarantee preservation of left properness under transfer.
-We propose in this article a common strengthening of the monoid axiom and of left properness which ensures that the transferred model structure on $T$-algebras is left proper.
-We also show that a relative form of left properness (namely, weak equivalences between $T$-algebras with \emph{cofibrant underlying object} are closed under pushout along cofibrations) { already follows from the monoid axiom}.
+We propose in this article a common strengthening of the monoid axiom and of left properness which ensures that the transferred model structure on $T$-algebras is left proper if $T$ is tame polynomial.
+We also show (cf. \cite{HRY,Sp}) that a relative form of left properness (namely, weak equivalences between $T$-algebras with \emph{cofibrant underlying object} are closed under pushout along cofibrations) already follows from the monoid axiom.

 This strengthening crucially involves a model-theoretical concept of \emph{$h$-cofibration}.
-We call a model category \emph{$h$-monoidal} if it is a monoidal model category \cite{Hovey} and the tensor product of a (trivial) cofibration with an arbitrary object is a (trivial) $h$-cofibration.
+We call a Quillen model category \cite{Quillen} \emph{$h$-monoidal} if it is a monoidal model category in the sense of Hovey \cite{Hovey} and the tensor product of a (trivial) cofibration with an arbitrary object is a (trivial) $h$-cofibration.
 An $h$-monoidal model category, which is \emph{compactly generated} \cite{BergerMoerdijk2}, satisfies the monoid axiom of Schwede-Shipley.
 Most of the model categories of algebraic topologists are compactly generated $h$-monoidal.
-If in addition the class of weak equivalence is closed under tensor product (e.g. all objects are cofibrant) then the model category is called \emph{strongly $h$-monoidal}.
+If in addition the class of weak equivalences is closed under tensor product (e.g. all objects are cofibrant) then the model category is called \emph{strongly $h$-monoidal}.
 Our main theorem can now be stated as follows:

 \begin{theorem}For any tame polynomial monad $\,T$ in sets and any compactly generated monoidal model category $\,\Ee$ fulfilling the monoid axiom, the category of $\,T$-algebras in $\,\Ee$ admits a relatively left proper transferred model structure.